 Similar to a written paper (see above).
-Results and Discussion, however, are often mixed in oral presentations as you start to interpret when showing your results.
+Results and Discussion, however, are often treated together in oral presentations as you start to interpret when showing your results.
 Nevertheless, we urge you to always start with a neutral and objective description of what is seen before entering the interpretation of any figure.
+Of course, this can (and should) be done on the same slide showing the result.
 The reference list commonly is strongly shortened.